jonthorell/encyclopedia-galactica/README.md

 # Enyclopedia Galactica
-Readme file for the Encyclopedia Galactica project at Code Institute (html/css only).
+Readme file for the Encyclopedia Galactica project at Code Institute.

 Despite the title, the project aim is nowhere near creating an online encyclopedia.